 “We have resources that help families going through the diagnosis process, as well as resources for teenagers going through puberty or coming to terms with death.
 Social skills are a very popular area, and we have lots of books that address challenging behaviour and help with the creation of social stories.”

 Karen said that the centre is always acquiring new items based on the needs of members.

 “We’re able to identify gaps based on the requests we receive from families and over time we can build on the range of items available for various areas of interest.”

-Activ Learning & Discovery Centre Librarian, Karen Holder
+Activ Learning and Discovery Centre Librarian, Karen Holder

 Early Childhood Teacher, Susan Glasson is available at the centre from 9:30-12:30 on opening days to provide professional advice and support families to choose play-based items to enhance learning and skill development.

 “Members can borrow four items for four weeks at a time, but they may return as often as they like to swap items or to try something new,” Susan said.

 “We also encourage siblings to come along and borrow toys, as they may miss out when a child with [disability] requires [extra] support and attention.”

 18-month-old Zechariah Hall has Down Syndrome and visits the centre once a month with his Mum Jacqueline and his two older brothers.
 Jacqueline said that the merging of the two services had improved access to resources.